macocci7/PHP-Combination/README.md

 ### 8.5.
 Using In PHPUnit

-For Example, `fromArray()` method is useful for testing with data provider.
+For Example, `fromArray()` method can be quite useful for testing with data providers of PHPUnit.

-Here's an example of testing the class for ordering products,
+Here's an example for testing the class for ordering products,

 with patterns of `size`, `color` and `amount`.

-- Install MONOLOG: Just for this example
+- Install MONOLOG before testing: (Just for this example)

     ```bash
-    composer require monolog/monolog
+    composer require --dev monolog/monolog
     ```

 - PHP: Class to be tested